 1. Give your baby a massage

-Massages bring many advantages to babies, like strengthening their bones, muscles, and immune system.
+Massages have many benefits for babies, like strengthening their bones, muscles, and immune system.
 They also promote a calmer sleep, and benefit your baby’s digestive system, calming any pain caused by gases, constipation, and colic.

-When you massage your baby, it is important that your caresses are soft but firm.
-When you focus on the abdomen, press it lightly and massage with your fingertips in a circular motion, starting at the ribs and following a clockwise motion.
-However, if the scar from the umbilical cord hasn’t healed, you should avoid these types of massages.
+When you massage your baby, your caresses must be soft but firm.
+When focusing on the abdomen, press it lightly and massage with your fingertips in a circular motion, starting at the ribs and following a clockwise motion.
+However, if the umbilical cord stump hasn’t healed yet, you should avoid these types of massages.

 For a step by step guide on how to massage your baby, visit this link.

 Most babies relax and calm down with a stroller ride.
 Both slow movements and physical contact with you can help your baby, even if they’re experiencing some discomfort.
 Another useful thing you can try is swaddling your baby in a thin and large blanket, so they can feel comfortable and safe.